Published By Janet Gershen-Siegel at August 2nd, 2018

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with minimal effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Know what is happening with your credit.
 Make certain it is being reported and address any errors ASAP.
-Get in the habit of taking a look at credit reports and digging into the particulars, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost you at the CRAs.
 Update the information if there are errors or the relevant information is incomplete.

 What’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs usually want you to dispute in a particular way.